 Another study with 40 people showed at 75 minutes after ingestion of 50mg of synephrine a 6.9 % increase in resting metabolic rate was observed in response to the p-synephrine relative to the placebo-control group.
 (1)

-Uncertainty has existed concerning the safety of bitter orange extract and p-synephrine.
-In general, both the lay public and scientific communities have failed to differentiate between p-synephrine which is a phenylethylamine derivative that has the hydroxy group in the para position on the benzene ring and the synthetic m-synephrine (phenylephrine) which has a hydroxyl group in the meta position on the benzene ring). m-Synephrine exhibits cardiovascular effects but is not a constituent of bitter orange.
-Properties possessed by m-synephrine are inappropriately attributed to bitter orange extract and p-synephrine, and clinical case study reports and reviews involving bitter orange extract frequently make inappropriate references to m-synpephrine.
+Uncertainty has existed concerning the safety of Bitter Orange extract and p-synephrine.
+In general, both the lay public and scientific communities have failed to differentiate between p-synephrine which is a phenylethylamine derivative that has the hydroxy group in the para position on the benzene ring and the synthetic m-synephrine (phenylephrine) which has a hydroxyl group in the meta position on the benzene ring). m-Synephrine exhibits cardiovascular effects but is not a constituent of Bitter Orange.
+Properties possessed by m-synephrine are inappropriately attributed to Bitter Orange extract and p-synephrine, and clinical case study reports and reviews involving Bitter Orange extract frequently make inappropriate references to m-synephrine.
 (1)

-The issue of safety and efficacy is further clouded and complicated by the structural similarity of p-synephrine to ephedrine and other biogenic amines, in spite of the fact that the pharmacokinetics of the these compounds and their receptor binding specificities are vastly different due to significant structural and stereochemical differences.
+The issue of safety and efficacy is further clouded and complicated by the structural similarity of p-synephrine to ephedrine and other biogenic amines, in spite of the fact that the pharmacokinetics of these compounds and their receptor-binding specificities are vastly different due to significant structural and stereochemical differences.
 (1)

-There are multiple reports of adverse effects found online after consuming bitter orange extract (synephrine) in complex weight loss formulations containing other stimulants such as caffiene.
-What these fail to consider is the Millions of individuals ingest p-synephrine and bitter orange-containing food products as orange juices and marmalades as well as dietary supplements on a daily basis.
+There are multiple reports of adverse effects found online after consuming Bitter Orange extract (synephrine) in complex weight loss formulations containing other stimulants such as caffeine.
+What these fail to consider is the Millions of individuals ingest p-synephrine and Bitter Orange-containing food products as Orange juices and marmalades as well as dietary supplements on a daily basis.
 Therefore, although these case reports should raise the level of awareness with regard to the use of complex weight management products, it is not possible to extrapolate the cause of these adverse effects to the p-synephrine which may have been present in the products.

-Adding oranges to your daily smoothie including the skin could be a good way to get extra bitter orange extract.
+Adding Oranges to your daily smoothie including the skin could be a good way to get the extra Bitter Orange extract.